top of page

 What Domain Extensions Should You Consider?

-The .com extension is the most widely recognized and trusted, but other options may be worth considering:
+The .com extension is still the most widely recognized and trusted, but other options are worth considering:

-.co - Popular option when .com is unavailable.
+• .co – Popular alternative when .com isn't available

-.org - Primary used for educational and non-profit organizations.
+• .org – Primarily used for educational and nonprofit organizations

-.net - Often used by technology, networking companies but feels dated.
+• .net – Often used by tech and networking companies, though it feels a bit dated

-.ai – Used frequently by AI and tech-related businesses.
+• .ai – Popular with AI and tech-related businesses

 Where to Buy a Domain Name

-You can purchase a domain from a domain registrar, which is a company that sells and manages domain names.
-Some popular registrars include:
+You can purchase a domain from a registrar, which is just a company that sells and manages domain names.
+Some popular options include:

-There are pro’s and con’s to purchasing your domain through a registrar vs. a third-party but for most small business owners in the early stages, we recommend keeping it simple.
-Purchasing your domain through the website hosting platform of your choice helps keep everything in one place and you can always transfer the domain later.
+There are pros and cons to buying through a registrar versus a website platform, but for most small business owners in the early stages, we recommend keeping it simple.
+Purchasing through your website host keeps everything in one place, and you can always transfer the domain later if needed.

 Purchasing a Domain That's Already Taken

-If your desired domain is already registered, you have a few options:
+If someone else already owns your ideal domain, you have a few options:

-Choose a Different Name or Extension: If purchasing isn’t an option, consider modifying your name slightly or using a different extension.
+• Choose a different name or extension – If buying isn't realistic, consider modifying your name slightly or using a different extension

 Transferring a Domain Name

-If you purchase a domain and want to move it to another registrar, the process is usually straightforward.
-Every registrar has a slightly different process which you can find with a quick Google search but the general steps are:
+If you need to move a domain to a different registrar, the process is usually straightforward.
+Every registrar has slightly different steps (a quick Google search will pull up specific instructions), but the general process is:

-Unlock the domain in your current registrar’s settings.
+1. Unlock the domain in your current registrar's settings

-Request an authorization code (EPP code) from your registrar.
+2. Request an authorization code (EPP code) from your registrar

-Initiate the transfer with your new registrar using the code.
+3. Initiate the transfer with your new registrar using that code

 Additional Tips for Domain Ownership

-Consider Domain Privacy Protection: Many registrars offer privacy protection to keep your personal information hidden from public WHOIS records.
+• Consider domain privacy protection – Most registrars offer privacy protection to keep your personal information hidden from public WHOIS records

-Register Multiple Variations: If possible, buy common misspellings and different extensions of your domain to prevent competitors from using them.
+• Register multiple variations – If budget allows, buy common misspellings and different extensions to prevent competitors from snagging them

 Final Thoughts

-Securing the right domain is an essential first step in establishing your online presence.
-Whether you're purchasing a brand-new domain, negotiating a purchase, or transferring to a new registrar, understanding these basics will help you make informed decisions.
+Securing the right domain is one of the first real steps in establishing your online presence.
+Whether you're buying a brand-new domain, negotiating a purchase, or transferring to a new registrar, understanding these basics will help you make smarter decisions.

-Need help with choosing a name or domain for your business?
-We’d love to help you set your new business up for success.
+Need help choosing a name or domain for your business?
+We'd love to help you set up for success.
+Book your free consultation here.